 The instruction provides for the possibility that the plaintiff will introduce evidence that the defendant’s affirmative defense is a pretext for sex discrimination.
 In EEOC v.
 State of Delaware Dept. of Health and Social Services, 865 F.2d 1408, 1414, n.8 (3d Cir.
 1989), the court stated that to prevail on an Equal Pay Act claim, “a plaintiff need not prove that the employer intended to discriminate.
 Such a showing, however, may be used to establish that an employer’s reliance on an affirmative defense is merely a pretext for discrimination.”
 The court favorably cited the opinion in Maxwell v.
 City of Tucson, 803 F.2d 444, 446 (9th Cir.
 1986), which stated that “the appropriate inquiry to determine if the factor put forward is a pretext, is whether the employer has used the factor reasonably in light of the employer’s stated purpose as well as its other practices.”

 Under the Equal Pay Act, the defendant at all times retains the burden of proving a legitimate reason for the discrepancy in pay.
-See Stanziale v.
-Jargowsky, 200 F.3d 101, 107-08 (3d Cir.
-2000) (“Unlike the ADEA and Title VII claims, claims based upon the Equal Pay Act, 29 U.S.C. § 206 et seq., do not follow the three-step burden-shifting framework of McDonnell Douglas; rather, they follow a two-step burden-shifting paradigm.”); Henderson v.
+See Stanziale, 200 F.3d at 107-08 (“Unlike the ADEA and Title VII claims, claims based upon the Equal Pay Act, 29 U.S.C. § 206 et seq., do not follow the three-step burden-shifting framework of McDonnell Douglas; rather, they follow a two-step burden-shifting paradigm.”); Henderson v.
 Chartiers Valley School, 136 Fed.
 Appx.
 456, 459 (3d Cir.
 2005) (approving an instruction that the defendant “must prove that a factor other than sex caused them to set the salaries that they did” and giving no indication that the plaintiff has the burden of proving pretext by a preponderance of the evidence).8 Accordingly, the instruction does not impose a burden on the plaintiff of proving pretext by a preponderance of the evidence.

 11.2.4 Equal Pay Act Defenses — Factor Other Than Sex